jaylittle/presentation-engine/DOCKER.md

 3. git clone https://github.com/jaylittle/presentation-engine.git

-4. cd presentation-engine.git
+4. cd presentation-engine

-5. chmod +x *.sh

-6. ./docker-build.sh
+5. ./docker-build.sh

-7. ./docker-create.sh penginecore.sample 5002
+6. ./docker-create.sh penginecore.sample 5002

     Note: feel free to substitute whatever container name you want for the first parameter "penginecore.sample" and whatever port name you want for the second parameter "5002".

-8. ./docker-start.sh penginecore.sample
+7. ./docker-start.sh penginecore.sample

-9. Open a browser and go to http://localhost:5002
+8. Open a browser and go to http://localhost:5002

 ## Updating PEngine Docker Containers with the latest Presentation Engine release